How to Become an Airplane Pilot

 Can I make a career of flying?

-I welcome any comments, corrections, or suggestions for this article, and I'm happy to correspond with anyone who has any further question.
+I welcome any comments, corrections, or suggestions for this article, and I'm happy to correspond with anyone who has further questions.
+Please include something relating to aviation or piloting in your subject line.
+Subjects such as "Hi" or "Question" might get dismissed as spam.
+Sorry, I don't generally accept Facebook friend requests or LinkedIn connection requests.